What is the law on late fees for unpaid rent in Iowa?

 Answer:

-“4.
-For rental agreements in which the rent does not exceed seven hundred dollars per month, a rental agreement shall not provide for a late fee that exceeds twelve dollars per day or a total amount of sixty dollars per month.
-For rental agreements in which the rent is greater than seven hundred dollars per month, a rental agreement shall not provide for a late fee that exceeds twenty dollars per day or a total amount of one hundred dollars per month.”
+In Iowa, if your rent is less than seven hundred dollars per month, your landlord cannot charge a late fee greater than twelve dollars per day or a total of sixty dollars per month.
+This is outlined in Iowa Code § 562A.9.
+For rental agreements where the rent exceeds seven hundred dollars, the maximum late fee is twenty dollars per day or one hundred dollars per month.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.